Norms in motivic homotopy theory: Norms and localization

+\begin{remark} In Lemma~\ref{lem:Pic-localization}, if we only assume that $\pi$ preserves $\lambda$-sequential colimits for some infinite ordinal $\lambda$, then the $\alpha$-periodization of $E$ can be computed by a $\lambda$-transfinite version of $E[\alpha^{-1}]$ (the proof is exactly the same).
+In particular, this applies whenever $\scr C$ is stable and presentable. \end{remark}

 \begin{remark} The existence of $\pi$ in Lemma~\ref{lem:Pic-localization} is crucial for the validity of the result.
-The $\infty$-category of small stable $\infty$-categories is an example of a compactly generated symmetric monoidal semiadditive $\infty$-category where $\1[1/n]$ is not $n$-local, for any integer $n\geq 2$.
-In fact, even transfinite iterations of the construction $E\mapsto E[1/n]$ never reach the $n$-localization of $\1$, which is zero. \end{remark}
+The $\infty$-category of small stable $\infty$-categories is an example of a compactly generated symmetric monoidal semiadditive $\infty$-category where $\1[1/n]$ is not $n$-periodic, for any integer $n\geq 2$.
+In fact, even transfinite iterations of the construction $E\mapsto E[1/n]$ do not reach the $n$-periodization of $\1$, which is zero. \end{remark}